Understanding Spending Behavior: Recurrent Neural Network Explanation and Interpretation: Conclusions and Directions for Future Work

 \section{Conclusions and Directions for Future Work}

 The financial sector is experiencing an increased demand in the level of personalization offered to its customers, which requires more nuanced segmentation techniques than the current offerings from traditional features such as demographics.
-Representation learning offers such an alternative technique for fine-grained segmentation, but it is plagued by the inherent opacity introduced by deep learning; explainability and interpretability are key in sensitive industries such as finance which must comply with regulations regarding the responsible use of AI.
-We proposed a solution by extracting temporal features from the state space of a RNN \cite{maree21}.
-Our extracted features formed trajectories which were associated with the Big-Five personality traits.
-The dominant personality trajectories clustered and within each such cluster, we found a hierarchy of sub-clusters which corresponded to successively lesser personality traits.
-The clusters of feature trajectories corresponding to the dominant personalities provide a coarse customer segmentation, while the hierarchy of trajectories associated with lesser personality traits offers the opportunity for micro-segmentation.
-We further observed the convergence of trajectories in the state space and we hypothesised the existence of attractors for each of the five personality traits.
-Finally, we provided an explanation for the trajectories through a high fidelity linear regression model which answers questions such as "why was Customer A classified in this way" by referring to their historic financial transactions.
-In future work, we intend to find the locations of the attractors in the state space which govern the directions of the customer trajectories, and to use our explainable features in the development of personal financial services such as personalized savings advice, advanced product recommendations, and wealth forecasters.
+Representation learning offers such an alternative technique for fine-grained segmentation, but it is plagued by the inherent opacity introduced by deep learning; explainability and interpretability instill understanding and are key in sensitive industries such as finance which must comply with regulations regarding the responsible use of AI.
+We proposed a solution for micro-segmentation of customers by extracting temporal features from the state space of a RNN which formed clusters of trajectories along the most dominant of the Big-Five personality traits.
+Within each such cluster we found a hierarchy of sub-clusters which corresponded to the successive levels of dominance of the personality traits.
+While the clusters of trajectories corresponding to the dominant personalities provide a coarse customer segmentation, the hierarchy of trajectory clusters associated with lesser personality traits offers the opportunity for micro-segmentation.

-\subsubsection{Acknowledgments}
+In this study, we provided a symbolic \emph{explanation} for the RNN through a high fidelity linear regression model which answers questions such as ``Why was Customer A classified in this way?'' by referring to their historic financial transactions.
+Further, we provided an \emph{interpretation} of the feature trajectories by applying inverse regression to map the personality dimensions into the state space, which allowed us to locate and label the attractors that govern the dynamics of the state space.

+In future work, we intend to use our explainable features in the development of personal financial services such as personalized savings advice, advanced product recommendations, and wealth forecasters.

+\section{Acknowledgments}

-This work was partially funded by The Norwegian Research Foundation, project number 311465.
-We are grateful for fruitful discussions with Joe Gladstone on the topic of personality traits and the determination of their corresponding coefficients.
+We are grateful for fruitful discussions with Joe Gladstone on the topic of personality traits and the determination of their corresponding coefficients and with Peter Tino, Andrea Ceni, and Peter Ashwin on the topic of dynamical systems and how they apply to the evaluation of state spaces of RNNs.